Ackee-Blockchain/trident/documentation/docs/basics/commands.md

 #### Options

 - `-g, --generate-coverage` - Tracks code coverage during fuzzing and generates a JSON report upon completion.
 The coverage data can be visualized in your source code using our [VS Code extension](https://marketplace.visualstudio.com/items?itemName=AckeeBlockchain.solana).
+- `-a, --attach-extension` - Enables real-time coverage visualization in VS Code during fuzzing.
+The VS Code extension must be actively running to utilize this feature.
+Only works if the generate coverage flag is enabled.

 ---